oameed/lrhi/README.md

 [[view]](https://www.tandfonline.com/doi/abs/10.1080/05786967.1967.11834760).
 1967.
 Young. _The Iranian Migration Into the Zagros_

 * **_Political History of Persia/Eranshahr_**<br/><br/>
+  **_The Oxford History of the Ancient Near East_**
+  [[view]](https://global.oup.com/academic/product/the-oxford-history-of-the-ancient-near-east-9780190687663?cc=us&lang=en&).
+Volume 5: _The Age of Persia_ (Potts, 2023)

   [[view]](https://www.ucpress.edu/book/9780520292451/a-state-of-mixture).
 2015.
 Payne. _A State of Mixture Christians Zoroastrians and Iranian Political Culture in Late Antiquity_
   [view].
 2012.
 Curtis. _The Parthian and Early Sasanian Empires_
   [[view]](https://www.routledge.com/The-Persian-Empire-A-Corpus-of-Sources-from-the-Achaemenid-Period/Kuhrt/p/book/9780415436281).
 2010.
 Kuhrt. _The Persian Empire A Corpus of Sources from the Achaemenid Period_
   [[view]](https://www.ucpress.edu/book/9780520294837/the-two-eyes-of-the-earth).
 2010.
 Canepa. _The Two Eyes of the Earth, Art and Ritual of Kingship between Rome and Sasanian Iran_
   [[view]](https://www.bloomsbury.com/us/decline-and-fall-of-the-sasanian-empire-9781784537470/).
 2008.
 Pourshariati. _Decline and Fall of the Sasanian Empire_
   [[view]](https://www.eisenbrauns.org/books/titles/978-1-57506-031-6.html).
 2002.
 Briant. _From Cyrus to Alexander_
   [view].
 1993.
 SherwinWhite.
 Kuhrt. _From Samarkhand to Sardis A New Approach to the Seleucid Empire_
   [view].
 1989.
 Gnoli. _The Idea of Iran an Essay on its Origin_

 * **_The Religion of Eranshahr: Zoroastrianism_**<br/><br/>
 **_A History of Zoroastrianism_**